nonlocal-lia/sentiment-analysis-project/README.md

 ## For More Information

-Please review my full analysis in our Jupyter Notebook or our presentation.
+Please review my full analysis in our Jupyter Notebooks or our presentation.

 For any additional questions, please contact **Lia Elwonger lelwonger@gmail.com**